nsec/nsec-badge/README.md

     % make nordicsdk
     % make

-To flash the binary on the nrf51, you'll need to have the blackmagic firmware flashed onto the stm32.
+To flash the binary on the nrf51, you'll need to either:

+* have the blackmagic firmware flashed onto the stm32
+* use a BlackMagic device

 Use the blackmagic exposed ACM device to flash the firmware using GDB.